1. Provide security services to the college community by enforcing College policies, patrolling campus, and securing assigned areas or buildings.

 13. Provide vehicle jump starts to employees and students as needed.

-14. Assist Director and/or Assistant Director in conducting investigations or special projects as requested.
+14. Assist Director and/or Assistant Director in special projects as requested.

 15. Provide security services to organizations that rent the use of college property.